Accountability and Testing of Students in Various Situations:

 A. See the policy document regarding student in special/unique situations.
 For The ACT the test coordinator takes care of testing the student through the ACT offsite testing process.

 A. See the policy document regarding student in special/unique situations.
 Test security needs to be carefully considered when dealing with homebound or hospitalized students.
-For The ACT the high school test coordinator takes care of this matter by seeking approval of the Accommodations request, and following offsite testing procedures.
+The ACT high school test coordinator takes care of this matter by seeking approval of any accommodation requests and following offsite testing procedures.
 Each of these situations is unique.

 A. A significant medical emergency is a health impairment that renders the student incapable of participating in any academic activities, including state assessments, for the ACT test dates.
 Districts should maintain documentation of the circumstance within their district.
 The student will be excluded from test participation and achievement-based accountability calculations.
 See additional guidance on medical exemptions in the Significant Medical Emergency Form.
 Test coordinators must enter a not-tested code of "significant medical emergency" in the vendor portals.